connorcrowe/qgis-tut-swellendam-house/README.md

 # QGIS Practice: Suitable Swellendam Houses
-This is a practice exercise completed as part of the [QGIS Training Manual](https://docs.qgis.org/3.34/en/docs/training_manual/index.html), which is a component of the QGIS Documentation.
+This is a part of a series of lessons completed by following the tutorials outlined in the [QGIS Training Manual](https://docs.qgis.org/3.34/en/docs/training_manual/index.html), which is a component of the QGIS Documentation.
 The purpose was to learn and practice QGIS and geospatial skills.
-The data used in the practice is not my own, but was provided either by the training manual or Open Street Map.
+The lesson and data used in the practice is not my own, but was provided either by the QGIS Training Manual or Open Street Map.

 **Specific Skills:**
 - QGIS Environment